 This paper builds on the Berlin Declaration.
 The positions outlined in the Berlin Declaration are supported by the signatories.

 In the Berlin Declaration, we underlined the need for a strong industry for a strong Europe.
 This is becoming even more important and urgent in the current geopolitical situation.
 To provide a stimulus for growth, innovation, competitiveness and to enhance our own defence-oriented production capabilities, we need to improve the business environment.
 We note with growing concern that, despite the commitment to simplify and ease the regulatory burden, numerous additional legislative instruments are being prepared or have already been proposed by the European Commission.
 Instead of this, in order to truly support European industry, a strong commitment to better regulation should be put into practice, ensuring that new initiatives are necessary, proportionate, coherent and implementable, while systematically assessing their cumulative impact on industrial value chains.
-We therefore re-emphasise that co-legislators should internalise a true spirit of self-restraint in all legislative activities, starting when the Commission exercises its right of initiative, throughout the negotiation process, and subsequently in the establishment of delegated and implementing acts.
+We therefore re-emphasise that co-legislators should internalise a new legislative mindset that reflects a strong commitment to better regulation in all legislative activities, starting when the Commission exercises its right of initiative, throughout the negotiation process, and subsequently in the establishment of delegated and implementing acts.
 New legislation should be introduced only to those cases where there is a clear European added value and designed in a simple, coherent and investment-friendly manner.

 Companies need planning security for investment, affordable electricity prices and space in which to innovate.
 To foster investment in Europe, we need a clear and predictable legislative framework, with simpler rules for the industrial sector.
 Regulatory aspects affecting industry should be addressed through a coherent framework with harmonised procedures, consolidated guidance and clear interfaces between instruments.
 The fact that many topics are addressed concurrently in different existing and upcoming legislative instruments entails many challenges for economic actors, and also for public administrations and implementing bodies (e.g. there are more than 80 sectoral legal instruments that contain rules on public procurement; currently, the environmental Omnibus, the IAA and the NZIA all aim at accelerating permitting in the industrial sector, with different rules for different sectors).

-Option 1: In this regard, the currently discussed legislative instruments, like automotive package as well as the revision of the CBAM and the future revision of ETS, shall focus on eliminating all non-necessary burdens on industry, thus promoting their competitiveness.
+Option 1: In this regard, the currently discussed legislative instruments, like automotive package and the Industrial Accelerator Act as well as the revision of the CBAM and the future revision of ETS, shall focus on eliminating all non-necessary burdens on industry, thus promoting their competitiveness.

-Option 2: : In this regard, the currently discussed legislative instruments, like automotive package as well as the revision of the CBAM and the future revision of ETS, shall focus on eliminating all non-necessary burdens on industry, thus promoting their competitivenessconsider.
+Option 2: : In this regard, the currently discussed legislative instruments, like automotive package and the Industrial Accelerator Act as well as the revision of the CBAM and the future revision of ETS, shall focus on eliminating all non-necessary burdens on industry, thus promoting their competitiveness and consider the principle of technological neutrality.

 We have reached a point where even the legislators seem unable to grasp all the different rules in the various legislative instruments.
-Such simplification should focus on eliminating overlaps and contradictions, while preserving necessary sector-specific requirements related to safety, cybersecurity and security of supply; The consequence is a high level of bureaucracy for companies and authorities which have to monitor compliance with all these rules, some of which are actually contradictory.
+Such simplification should focus on eliminating overlaps and contradictions, while preserving necessary sector-specific requirements related to safety, cybersecurity and security of supply; without undermining predictability, policy goals, high standards and the integrity of the Single Market.
+The consequence is a high level of bureaucracy for companies and authorities which have to monitor compliance with all these rules, some of which are actually contradictory.
 Additionally, there is the risk of unnecessary delays of approvals as sectoral legislative acts often involve separate, additional documentation requirements.
 European industry needs the opposite: true acceleration of approval procedures through substantive simplification.

 We call for: